thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 | Create            | `[{ name: 'Teagan', name: 'Mary' }]` |
 | Update            | `[{ name: 'Don', name: 'Mary' }]`    |
 | Delete            | `[{ name: 'Mary' }]`                 |

+Once the REST action is complete, the server sends a specific HTTP response back to the client indicating the result of the operation.

 | REST Action       | Response Status | Response Content-Type | Response Body          |
 |-------------------|-----------------|-----------------------|------------------------|